AkshayaNatesan/ai-interview-assistant/README.md

 ## Deploying
 - Push to GitHub and connect to Vercel (recommended).
 For server-side OpenAI usage, deploy `api/openai.example.js` as a serverless function and set `OPENAI_API_KEY` in environment variables.

-Good luck — this should meet the assignment requirements for a demo-ready submission.